organisciak/dissertation/document/5_design_objective.md

 Training was useful in both conditions, but in different implementations.
 The first-taskset training condition was helpful in assisting tagging workers in understanding the requirements because all the tasks followed the same convention.
-For relevance judgments, a smaller training condition at the start of each task was more effective, likely because the context -- i.e. the query -- would change between task sets.
+For relevance judgments, a smaller training condition at the start of each task was more effective, likely because the context -- i.e., the query -- would change between task sets.
 This may be a differentiating factor for applying training to future conditions: can all task sets be described with the same instructions?

 Performance feedback was effective for image relevance judgments but not for image tagging.